S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
-I am currently a Master's student at Dalhousie University.
+I am currently a Master in Computer Science student at <a href='https://www.dal.ca' target="blank">Dalhousie University</a>.
 I served as a Part-Time Faculty at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
 I previously worked as an SWE (L-1) at <a href="https://apurba.com.bd/" target="_blank">Apurba Technologies Ltd.</a> and as an instructor at United International University, combining industry and academic experience.
-I primarily research multimodal deep learning, focusing on how to represent and learn from multimodal data to create more robust expert systems.
+I primarily research on finding how AI can benefit from hierarchical and multimodal learning combined.
 I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.

 Currently building multi-modal LLMs and LLMs for various use cases and privacy/security.
 I can use machine/deep learning models to build expert systems.
 My AI/ML expertise is strongly complemented by software engineering/development.
 I can also build web, mobile, and dApps.